epi2me-labs/wf-bacterial-genomes/docs/08_pipeline_overview.md

 #### ii.
 Polishing

-The draft assembly from flye is then polished using [Medaka](https://github.com/nanoporetech/medaka).
+The draft assembly from flye is then polished using [medaka](https://github.com/nanoporetech/medaka).
 This step will attempt to correct any errors that were introduced during the de-novo assembly process.

-The workflow selects the appropriate [Medaka models](https://github.com/nanoporetech/medaka#models) based on the basecaller configuration that was used to process the signal data.
+The workflow selects the appropriate [medaka models](https://github.com/nanoporetech/medaka#models) based on the basecaller configuration that was used to process the signal data.
-You can use the parameter `--basecaller_cfg` to provide this information (e.g. `dna_r10.4.1_e8.2_400bps_hac`).
+Per default, the workflow will attempt to determine the basecaller model from the input data.
-Alternatively, you can choose the [Medaka](https://github.com/nanoporetech/medaka) model directly with `--medaka_consensus_model`.
+When this fails (or when you wish to override the automatic selection), it can be provided with `--override_basecaller_cfg`.

 ### 2b.
 Variant calling mode